• Skip to primary navigation

 Instructions

-• In the meantime, chop the onions very finely and the bell pepper into small and thin strips.
-After removing the meat, place the onions and the pepper in the pot, add the salt, mix well and cook on medium heat for about 10 minutes or until softened.
+• Cook onions and peppers: In the meantime, chop the onions very finely and the bell pepper into small and thin strips.
+After removing the meat, place the onions and the pepper in the pot, add the salt, mix well, and cook on medium heat for about 10 minutes or until softened.

-• Return the lamb pieces to the pot, add the wine and the finely chopped tomatoes, paprika powder, and tomato paste.
+• Simmer lamb stew: Return the lamb pieces to the pot, add wine, finely chopped tomatoes, paprika powder, tomato paste, salt, and pepper.
 Mix well, cover tightly, and cook for one hour.

 • Check every 15-20 minutes and stir well.
 Add a bit more water if the stew threatens to catch.
 However, if you have a tight lid for your pot, that should not be necessary; it wasn't in my case.

-• Add about half of the chopped parsley, adjust the taste with salt and pepper, and simmer for another 5 minutes.
+• Adjust taste: Add about half of the chopped parsley, adjust the taste with salt and pepper, and simmer for another 5 minutes.
 The meat should be really, really tender.
-Serve as suggested above.

 Nutrition